Voices for Animals in Mongolia

 When free-roaming is socially accepted and responsibility is diffuse, neglect becomes less visible and harder to prevent.

-Paws Mongolia is implementing public-awareness signage campaigns in Ulaanbaatar and selected local towns.
+Paws Mongolia implements public-awareness signage initiatives in Ulaanbaatar and other high-priority communities.

-These messages are placed in high-visibility public areas to promote responsible care and reduce cruelty toward free-roaming animals.
+Messages are placed in high-visibility public areas to promote responsible care and improve the safety and humane treatment of free-roaming dogs and cats.

 Research Partnerships & Field Learning

-If you are interested, please email us with a brief introduction and your CV or résumé.
+If you are interested, please contact us with a brief introduction and your CV or résumé (if applicable).

 Advancing ethical and humane values for animals